Neal Long

-Neal Bradley Long (September 19, 1927 – June 12, 1998), known as The Shotgun Slayer, was an American serial killer responsible for at least 21 attacks perpetrated against African-American men in Dayton, Ohio between 1972 and September 1975, as a result of which between four and seven people died and 14 others received injuries of varying severity.
-Following his capture, Long fully admitted his guilt and was convicted of the murders, receiving several life imprisonment terms as punishment.
-He died in a federal medical center in Minnesota in 1998.
+Neal Bradley Long (September 19, 1927 – June 12, 1998), known as The Shotgun Slayer, was an American serial killer responsible for at least 21 attacks against African-American men in Dayton, Ohio between 1972 and September 1975, as a result of which between four and seven people died and 14 others were wounded.
+Following his arrest, Long confessed to the murders, saying he was outraged by desegregation, and pleaded guilty.
+He received several life terms and died in a federal prison in Minnesota in 1998.

 Biography

-Very little is known about Long's upbringing.
-It is known that he was born on September 19, 1927 in Campton, Kentucky, but moved to Dayton in 1944, where he would spend most of his life prior to his arrest.
+Not much is known about Long's upbringing.
+It is known that he was born on September 19, 1927, in Campton, Kentucky, but moved to Dayton in 1944, where he would spend most of his life prior to his arrest.
 In the late 1940s, he married and later on had seven children, but problems began to arise in the mid-1960s, when Neal began showing signs of a mental illness, as well as violent behavior directed at Black people.
 On October 31, 1966, he went to the police station and claimed that in the summer of 1944, when he was 17, he and a friend had been attacked by two Black men on Washington Street.
 Long claimed that he had stabbed the man in self-defense and then fled the scene, leaving the man bleeding on the ground.
 After this, he was temporarily detained but later released, as authorities were unable to find any record of such an incident occurring at the time and location Long had indicated.
 Due to his deteriorating mental health, Long sought help from a psychiatrist in 1968, and then voluntarily agreed to undergo treatment at the Dayton Mental Health Center, where he spent three months.
 While interned there, he was diagnosed with a psychopathic personality disorder.
 Long also held a lifelong interest in firearms and military paraphernalia, owning several pistols and shotguns in his private collection.
 At the time of his arrest, he was going through divorce procedures and worked at a service station in Kettering.

 In 2016, the Dayton Daily News published an article wherein a former Dayton police officer claimed Long to have been the person who killed Lester Mitchell, an African American man, in 1966.
 Mitchell's death was the immediate cause of the 1966 Dayton race riot, and his murderer has never been found.